-With arc air gouging, a special electrode comprising a carbon rod with a copper casing is used.
+For arc air gouging, a special electrode is used comprised of a carbon rod with a copper casing.

 An arc is formed between the carbon rod and the workpiece, which melts the material.
 Air is supplied so that the melted material is blown away.